freeCodeCamp/freeCodeCamp/curriculum/challenges/english/08-coding-interview-prep/data-structures/remove-elements-from-a-linked-list.english.md

 ## Instructions
 <section id='instructions'>
 Write a <code>remove</code> method that takes an element and removes it from the linked list.
-Note
-The <code>length</code> of the list should decrease by one every time an element is removed from the linked list.
+<strong>Note:</strong> The <code>length</code> of the list should decrease by one every time an element is removed from the linked list.
 </section>

 ## Tests